For consumers For business

 Before we celebrate the Black-owned brands leading the way with both creativity and sustainability, it’s important to understand the context: the modern fashion industry is built on racist and colonial systems, which harm Black people around the world.

-Across the globe, Black communities and people of colour continue to deal with systematic oppression.
+Across the globe, Black communities and people of colour continue to deal with systemic oppression.
 Sometimes these racist systems don’t get called out as such.
 That’s why terms like “environmental racism” and “climate justice” more directly underscore fashion’s negative impacts on people as well as the planet—and how you can’t address the climate crisis without also tackling anti-Black racism.

-As documented in our interview with activist Mikaela Loch, “Climate justice means that we can not only tackle climate collapse, but we can also create a better world for all of us that tackles white supremacy at the core, that tackles all these interconnected injustices at their core.”
+As documented in our interview with activist Mikaela Loach, “Climate justice means that we can not only tackle climate collapse, but we can also create a better world for all of us that tackles white supremacy at the core, that tackles all these interconnected injustices at their core.”

 This call to action encapsulates the intersectionality and importance of this work in society as a whole—and specifically within the fashion industry.
 With the rise of globalisation and growth of a global economy, supply chains became increasingly complex and international, shifting the growth of fibres, the manufacturing of textiles, and the construction of garments to areas with cheaper labour.
 Increased consumption via fast fashion and micro trends continues to fuel the production of inexpensive clothing, keeping prices down by outsourcing production to low and middle-income countries (LMICs) such as Guatemala, Bangladesh, and Mexico.